Jmr-iOS/iOS-pUI/readme.txt

 @section 	Programmatic UI Naming
-	0_0 for all standard UIKit content	(e.g. UITextView) 0_1 for all programming content 	(e.g. class extensions) 0_2 for all standard iOS ui content (e.g. Music or the Keyboard, PDFs) 1_0 for all example content 		(e.g. database uses, file writing) *all with simplest naming       	(e.g. UISwitch, Music, etc.)
+	0_0 for all standard UIKit content	(e.g. UITextView) 0_1 for all programming content 	(e.g. class extensions) 0_2 for all standard iOS ui content (e.g. Music or the Keyboard, PDFs, Graphics) 1_0 for all example content 		(e.g. database uses, file writing) *all with simplest naming       	(e.g. UISwitch, Music, etc.)